Decathlon/vitamin-android/.github/ISSUE_TEMPLATE/new_component_request.md

 ---
-name: Feature request
+name: New component request
-about: Suggest an idea for this project
+about: When a component is ready to dev, create the GitHub issue with this template
 labels: enhancement 🚀
 ---